-Approximately 2,000 acres of land in the District of Columbia are zoned for industrial uses.
-The city's industrial areas support a variety of uses, many of which are essential to the delivery of municipal services or which are part of the business infrastructure that underpins the local economy.
+Approximately 2,000

+acres of land in the

+District of Columbia are

+zoned for industrial uses.

+The city's industrial

+areas support a variety of

+uses, many of which are

+essential to the delivery

+of municipal services

+or which are part of the

+business infrastructure

+that underpins the

+local economy.

-LU-3 Balancing Competing Demands For Land 313
+LU-3 Balancing Competing Demands For Land 33

-This section of the Land Use Element addresses five specific activities that require a greater level of direction than can be covered in the "Neighborhood" policies listed described above in the previous sections.
+This section of the Land Use Element addresses five specific activities that require a greater level of direction than can be covered in the "Neighborhood" policies listed and described in the previous sections.
 These activities are an essential part of the District of Columbia and are vital to the city's future.
 Each of these uses presents a unique set of challenges and land use compatibility issues.
 They include:

 - a.
-Public Works and Industrial Uses, which are essential to government operations and the local economy, but also create external impacts and face displacement from for higher value land uses; - Institutional Uses, which desire land for expansion but including places of worship and other religious facilities, that seek vacant land or developed properties for expansion, but where expansion is limited because the properties are often-hemmed in by adjacent neighborhoods; - c.
-Foreign Missions, namely the chanceries and embassies of foreign governments, which seek to locate or expand in some of the city's most desirable neighborhoods; - d.
-Group Homes, Community Based Residential Facilities, and Supportive Housing, which provide for the essential housing and socialization needs of thousands of District residents but may end up concentrated in particular parts of the city; and - e.
-Federal Facilities, which often operate in immediate proximity to residential neighborhoods, creating the need for sensitive planning as these uses expand, contract, and implement new security measures.
-313.1
+Public Works and Industrial Uses, which are essential to government operations and the local economy, but also create external impacts and face displacement for higher value land uses; - Institutional Uses, including places of worship and other religious facilities, that seek vacant land or developed properties for expansion, but where expansion is limited because the properties are hemmed in by adjacent neighborhoods; - c.
+Foreign Missions, namely the chanceries and embassies of foreign governments, which seek to locate or expand in some of the city's most desirable neighborhoods;